 6 Tips to Start Painting Today!

-Have you always admired beautiful oil paintings, and always wanted to pick up the brush, but not know where to start?
-Painting might seem like a daunting task that’s outside of your abilities, but as with many things in life, it’s actually not as hard as it looks.
-Here we explore 6 ways to take the first step to your artistic journey, and gain inspiration from artists who have mastered the art of painting.
+Have you always admired beautiful oil paintings, and always wanted to pick up the brush, but do not know where to start?
+Painting might seem like a daunting task but it’s actually not as hard as it looks.
+Here we explore 6 ways to take the first step to your artistic journey, as well as to gain inspiration from artists who have mastered the art of painting.

 1. Start small

 As the saying goes, “a journey of a thousand miles begins with a single step”.
 Often, you may feel daunted by the scale and time that most paintings seem to require.
-When you start with small paintings, you see the results of your work quickly, and as they require less time to complete, you have more time to focus on truly mastering the skills and techniques of painting.
+When you start with small paintings, you see the results of your work quickly.
+As they require less time to complete, you will have more time to focus on truly mastering the skills and techniques of painting.
 Completing multiple small paintings that take a few hours each is the first step in integrating painting into your daily lifestyle.

 2. Don’t be afraid of the blank canvas – or of failure